steven-omaha/pacdef/README.md

 `pacdef` is available in the AUR [as stable release](https://aur.archlinux.org/packages/pacdef) or [development version](https://aur.archlinux.org/packages/pacdef-git), and on [crates.io](https://crates.io/crates/pacdef).

 The AUR package will also provide completions for `zsh`.
-If you use the `crates.io` version you will need to copy the completion file to the right directory yourself.
+If you use the `crates.io` version you can use `pacdef completion` to generate the completion file yourself -- you would then need to copy it to the right directory.

 ## Use-case